django-dataforms/django-dataforms/README.rst

-*`django-dataforms`* is a wrapper for the Django forms API that lets you dynamically define forms in a database, rather than hard-coding form definitions.
+**django-dataforms** is a wrapper for the Django forms API that lets you dynamically define forms in a database, rather than hard-coding form definitions.
 This can be especially helpful for projects that have many forms and/or forms which constantly change, and you don't want to be constantly updating models and schemas.
 No model creation required.

-See the GettingStarted guide to jump in.
+See the `Wiki`__ for more information.

 ===============
 Go from this...